priyanshugandhi/ChatBot/README.md

 ChatBot is a machine-learning based conversational dialog engine build in Python which makes it possible to generate responses based on collections of known conversations.
-The language independent design of ChatterBot allows it to be trained to speak any language.
+The language independent design of ChatBot allows it to be trained to speak any language.